quantcdn/docs/docs/security/waf/custom-rules.md

 sidebar_lable: Custom rules
 ---

-QuantWAF allows developers and security experts to provide configuration values to further customise the firewalls behaviour.
-This enables further configuration for the corerule set that is provided by Coraza and allows completely custom rules to be included in the firewall.
+QuantWAF allows developers and security experts to provide configuration values to further customize the firewall's behavior.
+This enables further configuration for the Core Rule Set that is provided by [Coraza](https://coraza.io/) and allows completely custom rules to be included in the firewall.

 ## Writing a custom rule